r26D/elixir-rasa-action-server/README.md

 This project will be a simple server that runs the sdk

+There is also support for the NLG/Utter API.
+So both custom forms and responses can be handled in elixir instead of Python.

 The description of how to serve requests for Rasa is [here ](https://rasa.com/docs/rasa/api/action-server/#action-server)

 [The OpenAPI specification ](https://rasa.com/docs/rasa/_static/spec/action-server.yml)